xiangao/reproducible-research/content/git/index.md

 ### FAQ

-* Looks like there are a few places where bullet points are repeated in longer lines of text (e.g., in the What is GitHub section)

 > If people were going to adopt version control only for particular
 > projects (e.g., those that were especially complicated, had many